 - 4. An institution shall identify and measure deficiencies in risk capture in its internal models used in accordance with Article 325ba.
-An institution that identifies material deficiencies in risk capture shall calculate and fulfil an additional own funds requirement within its internal model approach which is adequate to mitigate such material risk deficiencies in addition to the own funds requirements calculated under articleArticle 325ba. - 5.
-An institution which is required to use Market Risk: Advanced Standardised Approach (CRR) Part in the calculation of own funds requirements for market risk for all positions assigned to a trading desk in accordance with paragraph 2 of this Article shall also to continue to fulfil the additional own funds requirement calculated for those positions in accordance with paragraph 4 of this Article. - For positions assigned to a trading desk for which an institution has not been granted an IMA permission, the institution shall calculate the own funds requirements for market risk in accordance with Market Risk: Advanced Standardised Approach (CRR) Part.
-For the purposes of that calculation, the institution shall consider all those positions on a stand-alone basis as a separate portfolio.
+An institution that identifies material deficiencies in risk capture shall calculate and fulfil an additional own funds requirement within its internal model approach which is adequate to mitigate such material risk deficiencies in addition to the own funds requirements calculated under Article 325ba. - 5.
+An institution which is required to use Market Risk: Advanced Standardised Approach (CRR) Part in the calculation of own funds requirements for market risk for all positions assigned to a trading desk in accordance with paragraph 2 of this Article shall also to continue to fulfil the additional own funds requirement calculated for those positions in accordance with paragraph 4 of this Article. - 6.
+For positions assigned to a trading desk for which an institution has not been granted an IMA permission, the institution shall calculate the own funds requirements for market risk in accordance with Market Risk: Advanced Standardised Approach (CRR) Part. - 7.
+Where ineligible positions are assigned to a trading desk for which an institution has been granted an IMA permission, the institution shall calculate the own funds requirements for market risk for those ineligible positions in accordance with Market Risk: Advanced Standardised Approach (CRR) Part.

-- 7. Where ineligible positions are assigned to a trading desk for which an institution has been granted an IMA permission, the institution shall calculate the own funds requirements for market risk for those ineligible positions in accordance with Market Risk: Advanced Standardised Approach (CRR) Part. - For the purposes of the calculations in paragraphs 6 and 7 the institution shall include all those positions in the calculation of CU as defined in Article 325ba(3). - 9.
+- 8. For the purposes of the calculations in paragraphs 6 and 7 the institution shall include all those positions in the calculation of CU as defined in Article 325ba(3). - 9.
 For the purposes of this Part, an institution shall treat a position in a CIU which is a closed-ended investment fund with a premium listing as an equity position in accordance with this Part.
 For the purposes of this paragraph, the terms 'closed-ended investment fund' and 'premium listing' shall have the meaning given to such terms in the FCA Handbook.

-[Note: Paragraphs (1) and), (2), (3) and (6) of this rule correspond to Article 325ba(1),(325az (2), (4), (5) and (6) of CRR as it applied immediately before revocation by the Treasury-]]
+[Note: Paragraphs (1), (2), (3) and (6) of this rule correspond to Article 325az (2), (4), (5) and (6) of CRR as it applied immediately before revocation by the Treasury]